Skip to main content

 Logging

-To view your modsec ingress logs, log into kibana, select index live_kubernetes_ingress* and search for ModSecurity. and narrow down the search with host: <your hostname>.
-An example of this kibana search
+To view your modsec ingress logs, log into OpenSearch, select index live_kubernetes_ingress* and search for ModSecurity.
+You can then narrow down the search with host: <your hostname>.

 Error Log Example: